Family holding hands walking outside

 Dr. Kate Maurer

-First Research Chair in Family Justice named
+First Research Chair in Family Justice starts in post

 An opportunity to work with communities to bring about systems transformation was an opportunity too important to pass up for Dr. Kate Maurer, PhD.